Queen Mab

-Queen Mab is a fairy referred to in William Shakespeare's play Romeo and Juliet, where "she is the fairies' midwife".
-Later, she appears in other poetry and literature, and in various guises in drama and cinema.
-In the play, her activity is described in a famous speech by Mercutio published originally in prose and often adapted into iambic pentameter, in which she is a miniature creature who performs midnight pranks upon sleepers.
-Being driven by a team of atomies, she rides her chariot over their noses and "delivers the fancies of sleeping men".
-She is also described as a midwife to help sleepers "give birth" to their dreams.
-Later depictions have typically portrayed her as the Queen of the Fairies.
+Queen Mab is a fairy referred to in William Shakespeare's play Romeo and Juliet, in which the character Mercutio famously describes her as "the fairies' midwife", a miniature creature who rides her chariot (which is driven by a team of atom-sized creatures) over the bodies of sleeping humans during the nighttime, thus helping them "give birth" to their dreams.
+Later depictions in other poetry and literature and various guises in drama and cinema have typically portrayed her as the Queen of the Fairies.

 Origin

 Shakespeare may have borrowed the character of Mab from folklore, but this is debated and there have been numerous theories on the origin of the name.
-A popular theory holds that Mab derives from Medb (pronounced "Maive" or "Meave"), a legendary queen from 12th-century Irish poetry; however, scholar Gillian Edwards notes “little resemblance” between the two characters.
+A popular theory holds that Mab derives from Medb (pronounced "Maive"), a legendary queen from 12th-century Irish poetry; scholar Gillian Edwards notes "little resemblance", however, between the two characters.
 There is marked contrast between the formidable warrior Medb and the tiny dream-bringer Mab.

 Other authors such as Wirt Sikes argued that Mab comes from the Welsh "mab" ("child" or "son"), although critics noted the lack of supporting evidence.
 Thomas Keightley suggested a connection to Habundia or Dame Habonde, a goddess associated with witches in medieval times and sometimes described as a queen.

 A more likely origin for Mab's name would be from Mabel and the Middle English derivative "Mabily" (as used by Chaucer) all from the Latin amabilis ("lovable").
 Simon Young contends that this fits in with fairy names in British literature of the time, which tended to be generic and monosyllabic.
 "Mab" was a nickname for a low-class woman or prostitute, or possibly for a haglike witch.
-Similarly, "queen" is a pun on "quean," a term for a prostitute.
+Similarly, "queen" is a pun on "quean", a term for a prostitute.